Post

 A Practical Introduction to Python

-My course, TECH 19 - A Practical Introduction to Python is coming back to Stanford Continuing Studies in 2026!
+My course, A Practical Introduction to Python: From Fundamentals to AI Applications is coming back to Stanford Continuing Studies for Summer quarter 2026!

-This course provides an accessible introduction to using the Python lanugage.
-In the course, we use Visual Studio Code, and later, I introduce some other common tools like Jupyter notebooks.
-We also touch on using third-party modules in the second half in the course.
+This course provides an accessible introduction to using the Python language.
+In the course, we’ll use Visual Studio Code and Jupyter notebooks to learn the basics of Python.
+We’ll explore best practices for working with AI tools and understanding what they’re doing.
+We also touch on using third-party modules in the second half in the course, and we’ll put all the basic Python concepts together to build an AI chatbot app.

 Here’s the official course description: